bazel-contrib/rules_oci/docs/cpp.md

 }
 ```

-To make image and container for this program, the `BUILD.bazel` file would look like this:
+To make a container image for this program, the `BUILD.bazel` would have something like this:
 ```python
 load("@rules_oci//oci:defs.bzl", "oci_image", "oci_tarball")
 load("@rules_cc//cc:defs.bzl", "cc_binary")